ESP32 — ESP-IDF v6

 Create an Alias for Convenience

-Add an alias to your ~/.zshrc (macOS default since Catalina):
+Add this alias to your ~/.zshrc:

 shell